timburr1/timburr1.github.io/StoryParser.md

 ---
 <html>
 	<h2>Story Parser</h2>
-	<p>Please input the text you would like analyzed.
-	<p>*The Story Parser probably won't work unless you are using the Latin, Greek, or Cyrillic alphabets with UTF-8 encoding.
-If you'd like another language added (or if you find a bug!) please shoot me an email at the reverse of moc.liamg@rrub.r.mit.</p><br />
+	<p>Please input the text you want analyzed. <b>The Story Parser probably won't work unless you are using the Latin, Greek, or Cyrillic alphabets with UTF-8 encoding.</b> If you'd like another language added (or if you find a bug!) please shoot me an email at the reverse of moc.liamg@rrub.r.mit.</p><br />

 	<input id="input" type="text" accept-charset="UTF-8">
 	<button type="button" onclick="run()">Submit</button>